 - Emeritus faculty are considered active faculty; they keep access to the standard computing services.

-- Faculty & Staff whose university employment ends (and who are not alumni) lose all access to U-M computing services after a grace period.
+- Faculty & Staff whose university employment ends (and who are not an alum, retiree, or emeritus) lose access to most U-M computing services upon loss of affiliation.

 - Sponsored affiliates lose access to all U-M computing services when their sponsorship expires.